Penalty Points

 Penalty Point Offences

-The range of offences covered by penalty points are wide.
+The range of offences covered by penalty points is wide.
 They include such matters as driving without licences, certificate, tax, failure to stop when requested, driving without reasonable consideration.
-The more serious offences of careless driving and dangerous driving carry five points on conviction in Court and there is no provision for fixed charge penalty.
+The more serious offences of careless driving and dangerous driving carry five points on conviction in Court, and there is no provision for a fixed charge penalty.

 A wide range of offences in relation to the construction equipment and use of vehicles carries penalty points on payment of a fixed fine notice or conviction.
 This includes such matters as